Use Your Illusion I: Songs

-"Back Off Bitch" was written before the band's 1987 debut album, Appetite for Destruction.
-The song was also played during Guns N' Roses concerts before the release of Appetite for Destruction.
+"Back Off Bitch" was written during the early 1980s by Rose and his childhood friend and future Guns N' Roses bandmate Paul Tobias.
+The song was later played during Guns N' Roses concerts before the release of Appetite for Destruction.
 "Back Off Bitch" was written partially about Rose's girlfriend, Gina Siler, who moved with him to Los Angeles in 1982, and eventually kicked him out in 1983, due to his anger issues.
 It was also demoed several times by the band during this period.

 At the end of "Double Talkin' Jive" Slash performs an extended flamenco-style guitar solo.
 Live performances of this song were stretched from its original three-minute length to more than eight minutes long.
 The opening line of the song "Found a head and an arm in a garbage can" refers to body parts that were actually discovered by the police in a dumpster in the vicinity of the studio.
 It is rumored that the body parts found were of porn actor/director/writer Billy London aka William Arnold Newton.

 "November Rain" is an epic ballad written by lead singer Axl Rose and released as a single in June 1992.
 It features a sweeping orchestral backing and is one of Guns N' Roses' longest songs.
 It was the longest song in history to enter the top 10 of the U.S. Billboard Hot 100, until it was surpassed by "All Too Well" by Taylor Swift, which reached number one in 2021.
 Guns N' Roses performed this song with Elton John on piano at the 1992 MTV Video Music Awards.

 "Garden of Eden" was written while the band was rehearsing for an extended period of time in Chicago.
 There is a music video of the song, filmed in one static take (shot through a fish eye lens) which features a close-up of Rose singing into a ribbon microphone with the band playing behind him, whilst keyboardists Dizzy Reed and Teddy Andreadis (who played the harmonica for the band during the Use Your Illusion Tour) are seen dancing in the far background.
 There are two versions of the video, both made in 1992.
 One version has strips of paper flying through the air, and is mostly found on music video sites like Yahoo!
 Music.
 The other version has lyrics onscreen, complete with a "follow-the-bouncing-ball", but with no paper flying around.
 This is the version that is on the Guns N' Roses music video compilation Welcome to the Videos.

 "Dead Horse" starts with an acoustic section, which features a guitar riff written by Rose.
 The electric guitars soon come in for the heavier section which dominates the song.
 After the final climactic chorus, the opening section is reprised before ending with an audio effect of the song being fast-forwarded.
+A music video was also made for this song.